drvinceknight/pfm/book/tools-for-mathematics/02-algebra/solutions/main.md

 > Given that $f(0) = 0$ and $f(3) = 0$ obtain the values of $a$ and $b$.

-Substituting 0 in to $f$ gives:
+Substituting 0 into $f$ gives:

 ```{code-cell} ipython3
 expression = x ** 2 + a * x + b
 expression.subs({x: 0})
 ```

 This implies that $b=0$.
-Substituting back in to the expression:
+Substituting back into the expression:

 ```{code-cell} ipython3
 expression = expression.subs({b: 0})
 expression
 ```

-Substituting $x=3$ in to this expression gives:
+Substituting $x=3$ into this expression gives:

 ```{code-cell} ipython3
 expression.subs({x: 3})